open-duelyst/duelyst/ARCHITECTURE.md

 #### Node.js processes (API, Game, SP, Worker):

 - CPU: 0-1% baseline; API spikes to 15-65% on loads; SP spikes to 5% on AI processing.
+  - NOTE: The API spikes during loads are largely due to serving 75MB of static assets from Express instead of CDN.
 - Memory: 300MB baseline.
 API increases to ~500MB over time.
 - Network: Near-zero baseline.
 	- API sends about 500KB per game.